angiecodinghub/CV2019/README.md

 # NTU_CV2019
-These are the assigned homework in Computer Vision I, taught by Professor Fuh.
-Here are some brief descriptions of the assignments.
+These are the assigned homework in Computer Vision I, taught by Professor Fuh./n Here are some brief descriptions of the assignments.
 All of the implementations were done by Python.